dougrosman/saic-webart-fa19/docs/extras/resources.md

 Here's a list of web development and creative coding resources.
 I'll be adding to this over time!

 #### General Coding
-* <a href="learn.freecodecamp.org" target="blank">Free Code Camp</a> – Great guided tutorials in HTML/CSS/Javascript and more
+* <a href="https://learn.freecodecamp.org" target="blank">Free Code Camp</a> – Great guided tutorials in HTML/CSS/Javascript and more
-* <a href="#" target="blank">The Coding Train (YouTube Channel)</a> – The Coding Train covers A TON of creative coding topics, mostly for P5.js, but there's some basic web stuff in there too.
+* <a href="https://www.youtube.com/user/shiffman" target="blank">The Coding Train (YouTube Channel)</a> – The Coding Train covers A TON of creative coding topics, mostly for P5.js, but there's some basic web stuff in there too.

 #### CSS Tools
 * <a href="https://cubic-bezier.com" target="blank">Cubic Bezier Curve Generator</a> – Create and test out animation timings/easings in real time using Cubic Bezier Curves!